World's #1 finishing resource since 1989

 A. After a festive Christmas celebration with a flaming Christmas pudding, I discovered a round white ring on my Bombay Co dining table.
 I tried many of the products recommended here: Restor-A-Finish, Mr Clean Magic Eraser, mayo, all to no avail.

 I've had too many disasters with irons to try that, so I used the hair dryer.
 It was taking a long time to get any results (over 20 minutes) by holding it several inches away so I tried it right up close to the wood and it worked!
 The most effective was almost like using the hair dryer as an eraser - even touching the wood - and the ring which had been thick and very white disappeared!
 Miraculous.
-I rubbed it down with Restor-A-Finish [linked by editor to product info at Rockler] to minimize any damage I did, but am very grateful.
+I rubbed it down with Restor-A-Finish [affil. link to info/product at Rockler] to minimize any damage I did, but am very grateful.
 Thank you!Rebecca Chute

 - West Linn, Oregon